ghelaseG/finalCapstone/Semantic Similarity/README.md

 <a name="proj"></a>
 ## Project Setup

-To install the Watch Next Recommendation System locally, follow these steps:
+To set up the project locally, follow these steps:

-1. Clone the repository to your local machine.
+1. Clone the repository: `git clone https://github.com/ghelaseG/finalCapstone.git`
-2. Make sure you have Python installed.
+2. Navigate to the project directory: `cd your_project`
-3. Install the required dependencies by running the command: `pip install -r requirements.txt`.
+3. Install the required dependencies: `pip install spacy` and 'python -m spacy download en_core_web_md'
+4. Run the Python script: `python watch_next.py`

+Ensure that you have Python and pip installed on your system before proceeding with the installation.

+Please note that the system relies on spaCy library with the Medium Language Module Scorer for word vector similarity calculations.

+For more info about how to setup the project please use this [YouTube link](https://www.youtube.com/watch?v=q9wc7hUrW8U).

 <a name="usage"></a>
 ## Usage Instructions